Light-enhanced dipolar interactions between exciton polaritons

 A promising route towards enhancing the polariton-polariton interactions is to exploit excitons with long-range dipolar interactions---most notably, spatially indirect interlayer excitons~\cite{Rivera2015,Arora2017,Calman2018,Horng2018,Niehues2019,Sun2024}.
 However, the challenge is to maintain a strong coupling to light while supporting dipole-dipole interactions, since a large dipole moment necessarily requires a sizeable electron-hole separation, which renders the exciton state optically dark.
 Hybrid interlayer excitons~\cite{Deilmann2018,Gerber2019,Leisgang2020,Lorchat2021} have thus emerged as an appealing candidate for dipolar polaritons (dipolaritons), since they inherit a strong oscillator strength from the intralayer excitons, while acquiring a permanent dipole moment from the interlayer exciton [Fig.~\ref{fig:schematic}(a)].
 Experiments have already observed the formation of dipolaritons in bilayers~\cite{Cristofolini2012,Togan2018,Datta2022,Louca2023}; however, there is currently a lack of theory that can describe the significant enhancement of interactions reported in both GaAs-based quantum wells~\cite{Togan2018} and transition metal dichalcogenides (TMDs)~\cite{Datta2022,Louca2023}.

-In this Letter, we present the first exact theory of dipolariton interactions for the experimentally important case of hybrid excitons in a two-dimensional (2D) bilayer (Fig.~\ref{fig:schematic}).
-We determine all the polariton-polariton scattering processes, starting from accurate pseudopotentials for the underlying excitonic interactions that are informed by fully microscopic approaches~\cite{Ciuti1998,Tassone1999,Byrnes2010}.
+In this Letter, we present the first non-perturbative theory of dipolariton interactions for the experimentally important case of hybrid excitons in a two-dimensional (2D) bilayer, accounting for the influence of the non-uniform dielectric environment (Fig.~\ref{fig:schematic}).
+We determine all the polariton-polariton scattering processes, starting from pseudopotentials for the underlying excitonic interactions that are informed by fully microscopic approaches~\cite{Ciuti1998,Tassone1999,Byrnes2010}.
 Crucially, we find that the dipolariton interactions can be substantially enhanced compared to those of dipolar excitons, since the coupling to light forces excitons to scatter at energies that would otherwise be inaccessible.
 Notably, such energy-dependent scattering is absent in standard perturbative theories of the interactions for hybrid interlayer excitons~\cite{Nalitov2014a,Maslova2024} and dipolaritons~\cite{Byrnes2014,Nalitov2014b}, which were conducted at the level of the first- or second-order Born approximation.